The person at the center of this case

 Start here

-A lone male suspect was seen fleeing the scene—what identifying details were documented and why has this person not been identified after 25 years?
+Who was the lone male suspect seen fleeing the scene, and why has he not been identified after 25 years?

-The murder weapon was a Makarov semi-automatic handgun with an aftermarket stainless steel barrel featuring six lands and grooves with left twist—only a limited number of these barrels were sold in the U.S., so tracing the barrel source could identify the shooter.
+The murder weapon was a Makarov semi-automatic handgun with an aftermarket stainless steel barrel—how many of these specific barrels were sold in the U.S., and have all been traced?

 Try asking